orcasound/orcamap/installation_notes.md

 # Docker setup

-1. Install docker for your OS according to their instructions
+1. Install docker for your OS according to their instructions: https://docs.docker.com/install/
-1.
+  1. you may need to register for a docker account if you don't have one

+1. Install the jupyter-datascience notebook from the docker hub:
+  `# docker pull jupyter/datascience-notebook`